azerion/bluestack-sdk-android/upgrading.md

 public boolean createInfeed(MNGFrame frame, MNGPreference preference)

 ```
-### Librairies
+### libraries

- - The following librairies are not required anymore for the sdk
+ - The following libraries are not required anymore for the sdk

       - [Liverail.jar]